 Then increase the Disk size (GB) and click "Next" and then "Update" on the subsequent screen:

-You should no longer have issues accessing your notebook cloud environment runtime due to inadequate space.
+You should no longer have issues accessing your notebook cloud environment due to inadequate space.
 At this point you should be able to delete files and continue working.

 If you delete files and still run into this issue, or if you increase the disk size and you are still unable to start the cloud environment, something else may be going on.
 Please contact us using one of the methods described here and we'll be happy to take a look!